NavalShah/Voca/README.md

 ## Acknowledgments

+- Bhavya Ghai for the Amazing Research Paper and the idea
 - CMU Pronouncing Dictionary for phonetic data
 - spaCy for natural language processing
 - Datamuse API for word alternatives